flipoyo/MOLONARI1D/hardwareProgramming/Documentation/2 - SD card-ENG.md

 # The SD card: a bad idea?

+Work of MOLONARI2023 team, not updated yet by MOLONARI2024 team

 This year, we decided to abandon the *data loggers* (i.e., the "data recorders") called "Hobbos" in favor of SD storage (as part of a broader effort to implement data transmission).

 To put it simply: for some rather obscure reason, writing to the SD card is **VERY** unpredictable.
 So, at <u>random</u> moments, the connection with the SD card is lost, and data is not recorded.
 BUT, there's a problem: we built the code in such a way that data transmission happens from the data stored in memory.
 So, if we lose data, we also lose the ability to transmit it.